-NADP provides information and support for deafened people who have lost all or most of their useful hearing to help enable them to regain their independence and enjoy the best quality of life.
-NADP is run by and for deafened people and the Executive Committee consists deafened people, who can relate to the needs of their members.
+The NADP provides information and support for deafened people, who have lost all or most of their useful hearing, to help enable them to regain their independence and enjoy the best quality of life.
+NADP is run by and for deafened people and the Executive Committee consists of deafened people, who can relate to the needs of their members.

 To enable members to fully participate in its meetings, the NADP provides lipspeakers and Speech to Text (STT) reporters (and BSL interpreters if required) so that all those present can follow and participate in the proceedings.
 We also make extensive use of textphones, mobile phones (SMS), and email for social and business purposes.

 A main objective of NADP is to increase awareness of the specific needs and requirements of deafened people, to ensure they have full access to communication, information, employment and services.
 Please get in touch with us if you need help - or would like to help us in some way.